 Choose a totally new last name

-- If you do this, I’d recommend avoiding a famous last name, since you never know when a celebrity might do something crazy, and since people may draw a favorable or unfavorable connection with you and the famous-named person.
+- If you do this, I recommend avoiding a famous last name, since you never know when a celebrity might do something crazy, and since people may draw a good or bad connection with you and the famous-named person.

-- If you’re choosing a new last name, the suggestions about first names below also apply.
+- If you are choosing a new last name, the ideas about first names below also apply to last names.

 Choice three: First name

-Is the name easy to spell and pronounce?
+Is the name easy to spell and say?

-- For instance, people pronounce my name one of three ways: ANN-dree-uh, AHN-dree-uh, or ahn-DRAY-uh.
-While I don’t care which one they use, I prefer the first one.
-Vowels usually cause alternate pronunciation.
+- For instance, people say my name one of three ways: ANN-dree-uh, AHN-dree-uh, or ahn-DRAY-uh.
+While I do not care which one they use, I prefer the first one.
+Vowels usually cause different ways to say names.

 - If you go by Cindy but spell it SynnDee, you can pretty much count on it getting misspelled every time.
 That also makes it very easy to search for you online.

 - A woman I know spelled her name Joan, which she pronounced Jo-Anne.
-If it’s gonna bug you that people mispronounce your name, you might consider a name that is pronounced just one way.
-Sometimes a unusual spelling can be fun or interesting, but it could add to pronunciation confusion or look pretentious or ridiculous.
+If it is going to bother you that people do not say your name, you might consider a name that is pronounced just one way.
+Sometimes an unusual spelling can be fun or interesting, but it could add to confusion or look pretentious or ridiculous.

-Will the name have bad connotations for others you know?
+Will the name seem bad to others you know?